ucsffrancislab/ucsffrancislab.github.io/docs/RNAStrandedness.md

-Our of curiousity, I also used the awk script to add the XS tag to an bam file that had an XS tag added during alignment.
+Out of curiousity, I also used the awk script to add the XS tag to an bam file that had an XS tag added during alignment.

 ```
 samtools view -c gtf_xs_then_xs_again.Aligned.sortedByCoord.out.bam